trapexit/mergerfs/README.md

 privileges be needed (for instance: to clone paths between filesystems).

-For non-Linux systems mergerfs uses a read-write lock and changes credentials only when necessary.
+For non-Linux systems, mergerfs uses a read-write lock and changes credentials only when necessary.
 If multiple threads are to be user X then only the first one will need to change the processes credentials.
 So long as the other threads need to be user X they will